raenpayne/IncrementFolders/README.md

 Just add to the directory where you have a lot of files that you want to rename before merging into another directory.
 Double-click and (1) will be added to the end of the filename.

 # Caveats
-Currently (1) will be added to the end of the filename.
+Currently (1) will be added to the end of the document or file.
 So you can get filenames like:
 Version 1 (1) (1)
 Future updates will include incrementing the number at the end of the filename. :D